Business Lawsuits and Disputes

 Disputes within a company and between companies are bound to happen.
 If not properly handled, disputes can destabilize a company or seriously affect its bottom line.
-Failing to prosecute a business lawsuit could mean lost money damages and other relief.
+Failing to bring a business lawsuit could mean lost money damages and other relief.
 Failing to defend a business lawsuit could result in a costly judgment and penalties.
 A company on either side of a dispute could incur far more opportunity costs and expenses than necessary by sitting on its legal rights.

-Types of business disputes include:
+Types of Tampa business lawsuits and disputes include:

 - Breach of contract, which could occur between a business and an individual principal, or between two or more businesses.